danpasiada/ShakespeareClinic/README.md

 # LineEndings
+## counts feminine-ending-word lines in a play

-## An adaptation of a Claremont McKenna Shakespeare Clinic program that counts feminine-ending-word lines in a play
+This is an adaptation of a Claremont McKenna Shakespeare Clinic program

 How this works:
 1) count lines in the text
 2) count open lines -- i.e. no punctuation at the end